Mitsubishi B1M: Development

-While working with the Mitsubishi company, the British aircraft designer Herbert Smith designed the 2MT1 two-seat biplane torpedo bomber which flew for the first time in January 1923.
-It went into Japanese Navy service as the Type 13-1 carrier-borne attack aircraft or B1M1, and was followed by the 2MT2 and 2MT3 variants (also designated B1M1).
+While working with the Mitsubishi company, the British aircraft designer Herbert Smith designed the 2MT1 two-seat biplane torpedo bomber, which flew for the first time in January 1923.
+It went into Japanese Navy service as the Type 13-1 carrier-borne attack aircraft or B1M1 and was followed by the 2MT2 and 2MT3 variants (also designated B1M1).
 The redesigned Type 13-2 was designated B1M2.
 The final version, the Type 13-3 or B1M3, had the company designation 3MT2 and was a three-seater.
 Total production was 443.
 The B1M was powered by a 450 hp Napier Lion or Hispano-Suiza engine according to version.

 Operational history

-The type entered service in 1924 and served into the 1930s, 32 flying from the aircraft carriers Kaga and Hōshō during the Shanghai Incident in 1932.
-An aircraft from Kaga was lost during an aerial engagement between an American air force adviser and demonstration pilot to the Chinese government, Robert Short, who also lost his life, and regarded as a hero defending the Chinese city against the Japanese aircraft.
-Four days later, a 15-aircraft formation composed of Nakajima A1N fighters and B1Ms attacked Qiaosi Airbase in Hangzhou, and in the ensuing dogfight, at least one Chinese Junkers K 47 fighter was shot down.
+The type entered service in 1924 and served into the 1930s, with thirty-two flying from the aircraft carriers Kaga and Hōshō during the Shanghai Incident in 1932.
+An aircraft from Kaga was lost during an aerial engagement between an American air force adviser and demonstration pilot to the Chinese government, Robert Short, who lost his life and was regarded as a hero defending the Chinese city against Japanese aircraft.
+Four days later, a 15-aircraft formation composed of Nakajima A1N fighters and B1Ms attacked Qiaosi Airbase in Hangzhou, and, in the ensuing dogfight, at least one Chinese Junkers K 47 fighter was shot down.

 From 1929, a number of surplus B1Ms were converted for civilian use, being fitted with an enclosed cabin for passengers or cargo.